WAM Theatre presents

 The Last Wife premiered at the Stratford Festival of Canada in 2015 and enjoyed a completely sold-out and extended run.

-The Last Wife is a contemporary retelling of the compelling relationship between Katherine Parr and Henry VIII, The Last Wife is a funny, powerful examination of patriarchy, sexual politics, and women’s rights.
+A modern take on the marriage of Katherine Parr to Henry VIII, The Last Wife is a funny, powerful examination of patriarchy, sexual politics, and women’s rights.

 Kate Parr is smart, confident, and passionate: a rising star in a world of intense competition.
 But her obligatory marriage to Henry is rife with the threat of violence and lure of deceit; her secret liaisons with Thom, her husband’s former brother-in-law, could send her to an early grave; and her devotion to the education and equal rights of Henry’s daughters is putting an even bigger strain on her marriage.
 Does Kate risk her life to gain authority in both her relationship and her political career?
 Which love will she be led to if she follows her heart?
 And what kind of future is there for her children if she makes a crucial mistake?